 Phytoestrogens are substances found in certain plants that have oestrogen-like effects.
 These have been shown to reduce hot flushes.
 Foods high in phytoestrogens include soybeans, tofu, tempeh, and sesame seeds.
 Some food supplements contain phytoestrogens, like dong quai, liquorice, and red clover.

 Mild exercise for about 20 minutes, at least three times a week, has been found to reduce hot flashes.
 It also has a positive impact on mood — reducing anxiety and depression.
 Taking your exercise outside will also help to boost vitamin D which is really important for your bone health.

 A healthy balanced diet, with enough fruit, vegetables, and whole grains is very important as you age.
 Getting enough calcium, like in dairy or calcium-enriched alternatives, is also really important.

 Healthy sleep practices

-Aim for 6-8 hours sleep each night.
+Aim for 6-8 hours of sleep each night.
 And try to keep devices like mobile phones and laptops out of your room or at least away from your bed.
-It’s also a good idea to avoid too much caffeine and alcohol as these can cause sleep issues.
+It's also a good idea to avoid too much caffeine and alcohol as these can cause sleep issues.
 Meditation or mindfulness exercises can help reduce stress, which also promotes better sleep.

 Chen, M. N., Lin, C. C., & Liu, C. F. (2015).
 Efficacy of phytoestrogens for menopausal symptoms: a meta-analysis and systematic review.
 Climacteric, 18(2), 260-269.